mattranalletta/03_predicting_bike_share_user_type/README.md

 This can be problematic for both yoga teachers and yoga practitioners.
 For practitioners, if the vast majority of classes have the same 2 labels, but of course vary wildly in content, you could go in expecting one thing, but recieve a class of an entirely different intensity level you did not desire, since they've been obscured to be extremely broad and non-descript terms.
 As a teacher, it is important to be candid about what you are actually offering.

-After training and optimizing 6 different classification models, I found that a Logistic Regression performed the best.
-It had good ROC-AUC and high recall for all classes except Hatha.
+After training and optimizing seven different classification models, I found that a _____ performed the best.
+It had good ROC-AUC and high recall for all classes.

-And this is actually a good thing!
-Many classes that probably really should fall into other categories get naively mis-labeled by their teachers as "Hatha", and now I can help classify them correctly.

 I essentially used Data Science to find aggregate decisions across thousands of individual teachers' yoga classes about what poses are included in each type of class, to better define those ambiguous definitions.
 As it turns out, the most influential factors on class type are how much of the class is spent in Strengthening, Standing, Inversion, and Balance poses.